elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 Furthermore, given keyword lists are often used as optional arguments, they are used in situations where not all keys may be present, which would make it impossible to match on them.
 In a nutshell, do not pattern match on keyword lists.

 In order to manipulate keyword lists, Elixir provides the `Keyword` module.
-Remember, though, keyword lists are simply lists, and as such they provide the same linear performance characteristics as them: the longer the list, the longer it will take to find a key, to count the number of items, and so on.
+Remember, though, keyword lists are simply lists, and as such they provide the same linear performance characteristics: the longer the list, the longer it will take to find a key, to count the number of items, and so on.
 If you need to store a large amount of keys in a key-value data structure, Elixir offers maps, which we will soon learn.

 ### `do`-blocks and keywords